kinnrichard/bos/tickets/epics/EP-0016-job-filtering-implementation.md

 **Epic ID**: EP-0016
 **Created**: 2025-01-31
+**Updated**: 2025-01-31 (Post EP-0018 DRY implementation)
 **Status**: Planning
 **Priority**: High
+**Dependencies**:
-**Dependencies**: Existing FilterPopover architecture
+- Existing FilterPopover architecture
+- EP-0018 DRY Jobs Pages (COMPLETED)

 ## Overview

 Implement comprehensive filtering functionality for job listings across the application, specifically on the `/jobs` page and `/clients/[id]/jobs` page.
-The implementation will use the existing `FilterPopover.svelte` component architecture to provide filtering by Job Status and Job Priority within a single, unified popover interface.
+The implementation will leverage the composable architecture from EP-0018 and the existing `FilterPopover.svelte` component to provide filtering by Job Status and Job Priority within a single, unified popover interface.

+### Impact of EP-0018

+The completion of EP-0018 (DRY Jobs Pages) has significantly simplified this implementation:
+- **Filtering logic already exists** in `/lib/filters/jobs.svelte.ts`
+- **URL parameter handling** is built into `createFilterFromSearchParams`
+- **Display filtering infrastructure** is ready with `createJobsFilter`
+- **Estimated effort reduced by ~70%** from original estimates

+This epic now focuses primarily on UI integration rather than building filtering infrastructure from scratch.

 ## Business Value